codacy/docs/docs/repositories/issues-view.md

 -   **Security:** security issues, potential vulnerabilities, unsafe dependencies.
 -   **Error** **Prone:** bad practices/patterns that cause code to fail/prone to bugs.
 -   **Code Style:** related to the style of the code, line length, tabs vs spaces.
--   **Compatibility:** identifies code that has problems with older systems or cross platform support.
+-   **Compatibility:** identifies code that has problems with older systems or cross-platform support.
 -   **Unused Code:** unnecessary code not in use.
 -   **Performance:** inefficiently written code.